Are Quora blogs right for your audience?

-On 23 January, Quora launched its own blogging platform.
+On 23 January, Quora launched its blogging platform.
 Quora is about providing high-quality information to relevant and engaged readers.
-According to Quora, active users get more than 30,000 monthly views, so Quora Blogs is an understandable move forward.
+Quora says active users get more than 30,000 monthly views, so Quora Blogs is an understandable move forward.

-People follow topics that interest them, so a blogger can post about a number of different topics but still expect to see a dedicated and engaged audience for each one
+That platform allows people to follow topics that interest them, so a blogger can post about several different topics but still expect to see a dedicated and engaged audience for each one.

 The 10 top reasons why Quora Blogs are useful:

-- Great for new bloggers who don’t have a big established online following already
+- Great for new bloggers who don’t have an extensive established online following already

-- Don’t need to spend time marketing and building an audience
+- You don’t need to spend time marketing and building an audience

-- Dedicated to mobile with mobile text editor and optimised for mobile browsing
+- Dedicated to mobile with a mobile text editor and optimised for mobile browsing

 - Automatically distributes blog posts to relevant Q&A topics